mongodb/mongo-c-driver/README.md

 ## Building with MSVC:
 TODO

-## #define options
+# Custom defines
-#define options (you must use the same flags to compile all apps and libs):
+(Note: you must use the same flags to compile all apps and libs):
 MONGO_BIG_ENDIAN             This must be defined if on a big endian architecture

-one of these (defaults to unsigned char if neither is defined) MONGO_HAVE_BOOL              Define this if your compiler has a plain 'bool' type MONGO_HAVE_STDBOOL           Define this if you must include <stdbool.h> to get 'bool'
+one of these (defaults to unsigned char if neither is defined):

+MONGO_HAVE_BOOL              Define this if your compiler has a plain 'bool' type MONGO_HAVE_STDBOOL           Define this if you must include <stdbool.h> to get 'bool'

 one of these (required if not using c99):

 MONGO_HAVE_STDINT            Define this if you have <stdint.h> for int64_t
 MONGO_HAVE_UNISTD            Define this if you have <unistd.h> for int64_t
 MONGO_USE__INT64             Define this if '__int64' is your compiler's 64bit type (MSVC) MONGO_USE_LONG_LONG_INT      Define this if 'long long int' is your compiler's 64bit type

-# Error Handling:
+# Error Handling
 The driver uses an exception system based on cexcept.
 If you would like to gracefully handle errors, take a look at src/mongo_except.h.
 It is currently only used for network failures, but more errors will be used in the future.

-TODO:
+# TODO
 building on windows
 more documentation
 checking for $err in query results